wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 As you can see, the header contains the:

-- **Signature version** - version of the used algorithm
+- **Signature version** - A version of the used algorithm.
-- **Activation ID** - identifier of the cryptographic element
+- **Activation ID** - An identifier of the cryptographic element.
-- **Application key** - identifier of the application version
+- **Application key** - An identifier of the application version.
-- **Nonce** - a random value used when computing the cryptographic signature
+- **Nonce** - A random value used when computing the cryptographic signature.
-- **Signature type** - the type of the signature, denotes factors that were used when computing the signature
+- **Signature type** - A type of the signature, represents the authentication factors that were used when computing the signature.
-- **Signature** - the actual value of the signature
+- **Signature** - An actual value of the signature.

 The goal of the server is to:

-1. Accept the HTTP request send by the mobile application.
+1. Accept the HTTP request sent by the mobile application.
-2. Extract all important data from the HTTP request.
+2. Extract all important elements from the HTTP request.
-3. Transform the values precisely (bit-by-bit) to an appropriate format.
+3. Transform these elements precisely (bit-by-bit) to an appropriate format.
-4. Call the PowerAuth Server method that verifies the signature and returns additional results of the verification, such as (and mainly...) the user ID.
+4. Call the PowerAuth Server method that verifies the signature and returns additional results of the verification, mainly the user ID.
-5. Follow-up on the signature verification result with own business logic.
+5. Use the signature verification result to follow-up with your own business logic.

 ## Parsing the Signature Header

 The first task that needs to be carried out is parsing the HTTP header with the PowerAuth signature.
-Get the value of the `X-PowerAuth-Authorization` header.
+Get the value of the `X-PowerAuth-Authorization` header from the incoming request.

-This is the first thing that you should check: If you expect the header and it is not there, you should stop the processing and return `HTTP 401`.
+This is the first thing that you should check: If you expect the signature header on a given resource and it is not there, you should stop the processing and return `HTTP 401`.

 The PowerAuth signature header has a fixed prefix `PowerAuth `, followed by the comma separated key-value pairs: `key1="value1", key2="value2"`.
 Note that the values are always in quotes.